pushpabrol/ldaps-http-api-ad-ldap/README.md

 LDAP_PASSWORD: '...', -- The bind password for the admin account above
 LDAP_USERS_OU: 'ou=users,dc=...,dc=...,dc=com', -- The users OU
 PORT: 8080
-LDAP_HEARTBEAT_SECONDS: 300 // In seconds - Set this to a value lower than the ldap idle timeout
+LDAP_IDLE_TIMEOUT_MS: 300 // In seconds - Set this to a value lower than the ldap idle timeout
 AUTH0_DOMAIN: 'xxx.auth0.com', -- auth0 domain
 API_AUDIENCE: 'https://ldap.api.com/api' - The identifier of this API as defined within Auth0